michael-lazar/rtv/README.rst

 1. You initiate a login by pressing the ``u`` key.
 2. You're redirected to a webbrowser where reddit will ask you to login and authorize RTV.
 3. RTV uses the generated token to login on your behalf.
 4. The token is stored on your computer at ``~/.config/rtv/refresh-token`` for future sessions.
-You can disable this by setting ``persistant=False`` in your RTV config.
+You can disable this by setting ``persistent=False`` in your RTV config.

 .. [#] `<https://github.com/reddit/reddit/wiki/OAuth2>`_